Gurobi/gurobi-machinelearning/README.md

 - [`scikit-learn`](https://pypi.org/project/scikit-learn/1.1.2/) == 1.1.2
 - [`tensorflow`](https://pypi.org/project/tensorflow/2.10.0/) == 2.10.0

-Note that installing those package is only required if the predictor you want to insert uses them (i.e. to insert a Keras based predictor you need to have `tensorflow` installed).
+Installing these package is only required if the predictor you want to insert uses them (i.e. to insert a Keras based predictor you need to have `tensorflow` installed).

 ## Pip installation